 SpIDer Gate

-InfectionSource—websites containing malicious software (“infection sources”).
+InfectionSource—websites containing malware (“infection sources”).

 NotRecommended—fraudulent websites (that use “social engineering”) visiting which is not recommended.